scolapicchioni/blazor/Lab07/readme.md

 ## The CommentReadComponent

+In the `PhotoSharingApplication.Frontend.BlazorComponents` project, create a new `CommentReadComponent.razor` Razor  Component.
 This component shows a `Card` with the details of the comment and two buttons to switch to Edit and Delete mode.
 Its logic only notifies its parent component.

 ```cs
 @using PhotoSharingApplication.Shared.Core.Entities